qwerty-arun/learn_C/Gettingstartedwithc.md

 </br>

 # 26/1/23
-1) Write a program in C to print nth term of the fibonacci series using for loop.
+1) Write a program in C to print nth term of the fibonacci series using `for loop` .
 Fibonacci series: 0,1,1,2,3,5,8,13......
 ```C
 # include <stdio.h>
 int main()